Brownster/ipod-dock/research.md

 Integrating an iPod Classic with a Raspberry Pi Zero 2 W for Wireless Syncing

+The project targets the Pi Zero 2 W for its small size and low power draw.
+A Pi 3A+ is a compatible alternative if you want a faster CPU and a full‑size USB port.

 System Overview:

 Figure: High-level flow of the wireless syncing system.
 An AudioBookShelf plugin sends files over Wi-Fi to the Raspberry Pi, which then syncs them to the docked iPod Classic via USB.